The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime: Introduction

 In order to detect the existence of a NUT source in the universe, one can either investigate the effect of this parameter on the motion of light or examine the effect on the motion of massive test particles.
 To accomplish and exploit such effect, one can study geodesics or the orbital motion on the background of spacetimes involving the NUT parameter.
-Such a study was initiated by \cite{zimmerman} where the Schwarzschild type geodesics on the background of NUT spacetime has been examined by concluding that such spacetimes lie on the cones with the apex located at $r=0$.
+Such a study was initiated by \cite{zimmerman} where the Schwarzschild type geodesics on the background of NUT spacetime has been examined by concluding that such geodesics lie on the cones with the apex located at $r=0$.
 Later in \cite{kagramanova}, a comprehensive analytic investigation of complete and incomplete geodesics in a (non-rotating) Taub-NUT spacetime has been realised.
 On the other hand, the motion of particles in a Kerr-Taub-NUT gravitational source immersed in a magnetic field has been investigated in \cite{abdujabbarov1}.
 In addition, in \cite{abdujabbarov2}, energy extraction process (Penrose process) has been examined in rotating Kerr-Taub-NUT spacetime.
-In a recent work \cite{grenzebach}, an analytic expression for shadows (known as a special lensing property) of a Kerr-Newman-NUT spacetime has been obtained while examining the motion of photon in this background.
-Very recently in \cite{jefremov}, timelike circular geodesics in (non-rotating) NUT spacetime has been studied while also discussing the Von Zeipel cylinders with respect to stationary observers and determining the relation of such cylinders to inertial forces.
+In the work \cite{grenzebach}, an analytic expression for shadows (known as a special lensing property) of a Kerr-Newman-NUT spacetime has been obtained while examining the motion of photon in this background.
+In a recent work \cite{pradhan}, circular geodesics of uncharged test particles has been analysed in KNTN spacetime while in \cite{jefremov}, timelike circular geodesics in (non-rotating) NUT spacetime has been studied while also discussing the Von Zeipel cylinders with respect to stationary observers and determining the relation of such cylinders to inertial forces.
+Recently the motion of charged particles has been investigated in an Einstein-Maxwell spacetime with NUT parameter \cite{clement}, where in such a spacetime the causality violation has also been examined.
+Very recently in \cite{mukherjee}, the equations of motion of a test particle have been examined in a special class of Kerr-Newman-NUT spacetime background where a specific relation is imposed on the NUT charge, electric charge and rotation parameter of the spacetime.
+In addition to study of geodesics of light and massive test particles in spacetimes with NUT parameter, gravitational waves can also be viewed as a possible third method to detect a NUT charge in the universe \cite{abbott}.